Tybee Island preparing for Tropical Storm Elsa, hoping for mild impact

 “Use your common sense,” Mayor Sessions said.
 “That, of course, means making sure you have all of the items that you need — food, water, medicines — so that you don’t have to leave the island.
 Plan for those things now.”

-“We don’t want to put them at jeopardy, we don’t want to put our lifeguards and our firefighters and police, anyone in harm’s way if we can prevent it,” Mayor Sessions said.
+“We don’t want to put them at jeopardy,” Sessions said.
+“We don’t want to put our lifeguards and our firefighters and police, anyone in harm’s way if we can prevent it.”

 Swimmers should take note of the color flag flying above the lifeguard stand to determine if the water is safe for swimming.
-Two red flags means the water is closed to the public.
+Two red flags mean the water is closed to the public.

 “Just because this is what we’re anticipating — which really isn’t too bad considering what other areas of our country and coast are experiencing,” Mayor Sessions said.
 “Just make sure if something should happen at the last minute that we’re not expecting, just prepare.”